 There are 3 essential gadgets I would recommend every person who cooks to have as the bare minimum to making any type of meal in their home.

-First and foremost each kitchen should have a good quality set of knives, specifically a chefs knife and paring knife.
+First and foremost each kitchen should have a good quality set of knives, specifically a chef’s knife and paring knife.
 You can do almost any kitchen task with these 2 knives.
 It’s very important they remain sharp, this way you will be quicker and more efficient in the kitchen and you are at less of a risk of cutting yourself.
 Basic knife skills can be learned, starting with how you hold your knife.
-Be sure you are holding both the handle and the blade with your thumb and index finger, as in the image below.
+Be sure you are holding both the handle and the blade with your thumb and index finger.
 This way you will have the most control over the blade.
-You also want to ensure you always cut standing up making the power come from your shoulder not your wrist.
+You also want to ensure you always cut standing up making the power come from your shoulder, not your wrist.
 Use your non-cutting hand as a guide and grip for your food.

 They are not technically a kitchen gadget, but they are an essential tool that will be used multiple times a day.
 Aim to have different coloured cutting boards (or at least well identified ones) that are used for different purposes

 Plastic cutting boards are easier to sanitize, but cutting on them leaves a lot of grooves where bacteria can hide.
 Wood is tougher to sanitize, but it’s often tougher in general – you won’t find as many deep scratches in the surface.
 Cutting boards should be replaced every 6-12 months, sooner if large gashes are present !